insure logo

 Most expensive ZIP codes

-The most expensive ZIP code in Michigan for bundling home and auto insurance is 48205, with an average cost of $14,495.
-Here are the 10 most expensive ZIP codes:
+The ZIP code 48205 in Michigan has the highest average cost for bundling home and auto insurance, at $14,495.
+See the top 10 most expensive ZIP codes below.

 ZIP codeAverage auto and home after discountAverage difference